mrestuccia/7park-walmart/README.md

 Notes:
 - Perhaps other elements are present in the AWS Glue piece such as a DynamoDB with zipcode, etc. They are left out of the diagram because this is a generic solution.
+- AWS Glue is a fully managed, scale-out Apache Spark environment.
+It's serverless from our point of view.

 ### Diagram